Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/secrets-management/backends/hashicorp-vault.md

 ## How does Kong retrieve secrets from HashiCorp Vault

-Kong retrieves secrets from HashiCorp Vault's HTTP API.
-There are two steps to retrieve a secret:
+Kong retrieves secrets from HashiCorp Vault's HTTP API through a two-step process:

+**Step 1: Authentication**
-**Step 1: Depending on the authentication method defined in `config.auth_method`, Kong will do authentication.**
+Depending on the authentication method defined in `config.auth_method`, Kong will authenticate using one of the following methods:

 - If you're using `token` auth method, the `config.token` will be used as the client token.
 - If you're using `kubernetes` auth method, Kong will use the service account JWT token mounted in the pod(path is defined in `config.kube_api_token_file`) to call the login API for kubernetes auth path on HashiCorp Vault server and retrieve a client token.
 The request looks like the following: